 Remember that your application will still be assessed by an immigration officer, so you need to make sure to submit the requested documents in a timely manner, just like any other application.

-Police Certificates.
-I already have my old police certificates from my previous application, can I use the same ones for my RO IEC work permit application (Working Holiday/Young Professional)?
+I already have my old police certificates from my previous application, can I use the same ones for my RO IEC work permit application?

 It depends.
 For any IEC work permit application, you will need to present a police certificate from every country where you have lived for more than 6 months since you were 18 years old.